Previous question: Explanation and use

 To end debate, a motion for the previous question could be adopted.
 It is often proposed by a member saying, "I call [for] the question", although the formal wording is, "I move the previous question."
 The motion for the "previous question" has nothing to do with the last question previously considered by the assembly.

 Another use of this motion could be to stop the moving of amendments on any amendable motion.
 It also prevents the making of other subsidiary motions like commit or postpone.

 Robert's Rules of Order Newly Revised (RONR)

 Under Robert's Rules of Order Newly Revised (the book used by most organizations in the United States), when a motion for the previous question is made (whether formally or in a nonstandard form such as "calling the question", "close debate", or "calling for a vote"), a two-thirds vote (or unanimous consent) is required to end debate.
 A single member cannot force the end of debate.
 Also, interrupting someone by yelling out "Question!" or "Call the question!" is not appropriate (it has to be made by obtaining the floor like other motions).

 This motion is not debatable because having debate on such a motion would defeat its purpose.

-In ordinary societies, the rationale for a two-thirds vote to end debate and move to a vote on the pending question is to protect the rights of the minority (and it may protect the rights of the majority if only one person was improperly allowed to stop debate).
+In ordinary societies, the rationale for a two-thirds vote to end debate and move to a vote on the pending question is to protect the rights of the minority.